RVC-NMPC: Nonlinear Model Predictive Control with Reciprocal Velocity Constraints for Mutual Collision Avoidance in Agile UAV Flight: Methodology

 \subsection{NMPC controller with reciprocal velocity constraints}

 The introduced control problem is formulated under the \ac{nmpc} framework as follows:

-where $N$ is the number of transition points, $M$ is the number of robots considered for mutual collision avoidance, $\Delta \bm{x}_k = \bm{x}_k - \bm{x}_{ref, k}$, $\Delta \bm{u}_k = \bm{u}_k - \bm{u}_{ref}$, $\bm{s}_k = $.
+where $N$ is the number of transition points, $M$ is the number of robots considered for mutual collision avoidance, $\Delta \bm{x}_k = \bm{x}_k - \bm{x}_{ref, k}$, $\Delta \bm{u}_k = \bm{u}_k - \bm{u}_{ref}$, and $\bm{s}_k = $ is a vector of slack variables.
 The $\bm{x}_{ref, k}$ stands for a reference state at $k$-th transition point given by an equivalent segment of reference trajectory $T_{ref}$, and $\bm{u}_{ref}$ represents the reference input motor forces. $Q \succeq 0, R \succeq 0, Z \succeq 0$ stands for the state, input and slack variables weighting matrices, respectively, and expression $||\bm{y}||_W^2 = \bm{y}^TW\bm{y}$.
-The set of constraints consists of constraints on quadrotor's initial state~\eqref{eq:nmpc_init_c}, dynamic model constraints~\eqref{eq:nmpc_dyn_c} where $f_{dyn}(\cdot)$ corresponds to dynamic model presented in~\eqref{eq:quad_dyn} discretized using the Runge-Kutta method, constraints on angular rates $\angularvel$~\eqref{eq:nmpc_angular_c}, limits on individual motor thrusts $\motorforce_i$~\eqref{eq:nmpc_thrust_c}, limits on collective motor thrust~\eqref{eq:nmpc_collective_thrust_c}, and time-dependent linear velocity constraints for mutual collision avoidance~\eqref{eq:nmpc_vel_c} described in the following section.
+The set of constraints consists of constraints on quadrotor's initial state~\eqref{eq:nmpc_init_c}, dynamic model constraints~\eqref{eq:nmpc_dyn_c} where $f_{dyn}(\cdot)$ corresponds to dynamic model discretized using the Runge-Kutta method, constraints on angular rates $\angularvel$~\eqref{eq:nmpc_angular_c}, limits on individual motor thrusts $\motorforce_i$~\eqref{eq:nmpc_thrust_c}, limits on collective motor thrust~\eqref{eq:nmpc_collective_thrust_c}, and time-dependent soft linear velocity constraints for mutual collision avoidance~\eqref{eq:nmpc_vel_c} described in the following section.